TerensTare/SDL_parser/README.md

 If you want to write bindings for another language, please refer to [bindings-my-way](docs/bindings-my-way.md).

+## Q&A

+Q: Can I use this to generate SDL2 bindings?
+A: Yes, but the bindings are not of the same quality as SDL3 bindings due to some coding conventions that are not present in SDL2 code.
+The difference is that you need to cast SDL2 enums to their underlying type when passing to functions.
+Also some bitflags are not recognized as enums, but rather constants.
+Please compare the examples on `gen/cpp` to notice the difference.

-For any questions or issues, feel free to open an issue or PR.
+For any other questions or issues, feel free to open an issue or PR.
 Thank you!